blbadger/blbadger.github.io/logistic-map.md

 The conclusion from the last section is that for values of $r$ of the logistic map such that there is a period-3 orbit, there are simultaneously orbits of any finite period as well as infinite-period (which are by definition aperiodic) orbits for this same $r$ value.
 These are unstable, whereas the period-3 orbit is stable which is why we see points attracted to this particular orbit.

 Now consider the transition from an area in the orbit map where no orbit is stable (and thus the trajectory is aperiodic) to an an area of a stable period-3 orbit (but still with points of aperiodicity, albeit unstable ones).
-Here is a closer view at the transition to period 3 near r=3.8285,
+Here is a closer view at the transition to period 3 near r=3.8285 (right click to view image in higher resolution):

 ![closeup]({{https://blbadger.github.io}}/logistic_map/logistic_closeup.png)

+Every third iteration of the logistic map starting from the relatively stable point of $x=\frac{1}{2}$, ie

+$$
+x_3, x_6, x_9, x_{12}...
+$$

-Every third iteration of the logistic map starting from the relatively stable point of $x=\frac{1}{2}$, ie $x_3, x_6, x_9 ... $ until $x_24$ is also added and color coded as red, orange, yellow, green, blue, indigo, and violet respectively.
+until $x_{24}$ is also added and color coded as red, orange, yellow, green, blue, indigo, and violet respectively.
 There are three points of period 3 near $r=3.83$, and so a third of all iterations from $x_0 = \frac{1}{2}$ go to each point.

 Here we see that every third iteration from $x_0 = 1/2$ is less unstable than the surrounding points, and so each has a higher point density.
 The iterations approach one another as $r$ increases until they meet at around $r=3.82$.
 A quick look at the logistic map suggests that the meeting of less-unstable points, particularly a meeting where these points approach at a decreasing rate (ie $\frac{d}{dr}x_3 - x_0 \to 0$) occurs for practically all transitions from aperiodicity to periodicity, whatever the period (3, 5, 7, 6, 12, etc.)